bensheldon/island94-jekyll/_posts/2018-03-15-if-you-replaced-accessibility-with-responsive-design-in-2018-this-is-what-youd-get.md

 title: If you replaced “accessibility” with “responsive design” in 2018, this is what you’d get
 ---

-_I took all of the conversations and experiences I’ve had over the years advocating accessibility features, and applied them to responsive design.
-It’s not pretty._
+_I took all of the conversations and experiences I’ve had over the years advocating accessibility features, and imagined them applied to responsive design._

 ### Imagine